markjprice/cs13net9/docs/errata/errata.md

 > Thanks to [Anass Sabiri](https://github.com/lambdacore12) for raising [this issue on February 20, 2025](https://github.com/markjprice/cs13net9/issues/25).

 The link for best practices has moved to this link: https://docs.unity3d.com/Manual/performance-reference-types.html, and you need to scroll down to one of the last sections, titled *Avoid converting value types to reference types*.

+# Page 111 - Custom number formatting

+> Thanks to [Sacriflces](https://github.com/Sacriflces) for raising [this issue on April 28, 2025](https://github.com/markjprice/cs13net9/issues/50).

+In *Table 2.10*, in the second row, the `D` entry says, "Long date pattern.
+Varies by culture; for example, `en-US` uses `mmmm, MMMM d, yyyy` and `fr-FR` uses `mmmm, dd MMMM yyyy`."
+The `mmmm`s should be `dddd`s because they represent the full name of the day of the week, not the mpnth name.
+So it should say, "Long date pattern.
+Varies by culture; for example, `en-US` uses `dddd, MMMM d, yyyy` and `fr-FR` uses `dddd, dd MMMM yyyy`."

 # Page 112 - Custom number formatting